jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (5) Section 147(4) applies if a review under this section determines that, as at the date of means assessment, the assets of the person were equal to or less than the applicable asset threshold.

 ### 151 Conjugal status for purpose of means assessment
-(1) The chief executive's discretion under section 63 to regard certain people as married, or as single, and to determine the date on which they may be so regarded, applies for the purposes of this Part to a resident assessed as requiring care as if the resident were an applicant for a benefit.
-(2) The chief executive may not determine that, for the purposes of this Part, a person is single by reason only that the person or his or her spouse or partner—
+The chief executive cannot under section 63 determine that, for the purposes of this Part, a person is single by reason only that the person or his or her spouse or partner—
   (a) is a resident assessed as requiring care; or
   (b) has become unable to affirm his or her marriage or civil union.